FlorentF9/florentf9.github.io/index.md

 <!-- ⚠️ Open positions: I'm looking for a motivated Master thesis/project student to work on a challenging project on computer vision for railway infrastructure inspection (posting [here](https://sirop.org/app/0712ecf8-2675-4426-95fe-7b6cf24a9d11)).
 Find other open projects of our lab [here](https://www.epfl.ch/labs/imos/student-projects/). -->

 <ul class="events">
+<li style="list-style-type:'Nov 2024'">🎉 Our <a href="https://www.mdpi.com/1424-8220/24/23/7539">paper</a> <i>Calibrated Adaptive Teacher for Domain-Adaptive Intelligent Fault Diagnosis</i> has been accepted for publication in the Sensors journal!</li>
+<li style="list-style-type:'Oct 2024'">🎉 Our <a href="http://papers.phmsociety.org/index.php/ijphm/article/view/3986">survey paper</a> on <i>Knowledge-based and Expert Systems in Prognostics and Health Management</i>, written following Kalil's master thesis in our lab, has been published in the International Journal of the PHM Society (IJPHM).</li>
 <li style="list-style-type:'Sep 2024'">🔥 Brace yourselves for the 8th <a href="https://intelligent-maintenance.ch/">IMC conference</a> and 1st IMC-HOW?
 Workshops taking place next week on Sept.
 2-4!</li>
 <li style="list-style-type:'Aug 2024'">🎉 Two papers accepted at ECCV 2024 workshops <a href = "https://uncertainty-cv.github.io/2024/">Uncertainty Quantification for Computer Vision (UnCV)</a> and <a href="https://neural-fields-beyond-cams.github.io/">Neural Fields Beyond Conventional Cameras</a></li>
 <li style="list-style-type:'Jul 2024'">🎉 Our <a href="http://arxiv.org/abs/2407.07586">paper</a> <i>Simplifying Source-Free Domain Adaptation for Object Detection: Effective Self-Training Strategies and Performance Insights</i> has been accepted at the ECCV 2024 conference!</li>
 <li style="list-style-type:'Jun 2024'">🎉 Our <a href="https://www.sciencedirect.com/science/article/pii/S0926580524002334">paper</a> <i>From classification to segmentation with explainable AI: A study on crack detection and growth monitoring</i> has been accepted for publication in Automation in Construction.</li>
 <li style="list-style-type:'Feb 2024'">🎉 Our extended abstract on data augmentation for road damage detection, a result of work done by Punnawat Siripatthiti during his Master thesis, is accepted for presentation at ESREL 2024.</li>
-<li style="list-style-type:'May 2023'">🎉 Two extended abstracts on domain adaptation and explainable AI applied to engineering applications are accepted at ESREL 2023.</li>
-<li style="list-style-type:'Feb 2023'">🎉 Our <a href="http://arxiv.org/abs/2006.08530">work</a> <i>Selecting the Number of Clusters K with a Stability Trade-off: an Internal Validation Criterion</i>, a collaboration with Alex Mourer during our PhDs, was accepted at the PAKDD 2023 conference.</li>
 </ul>

 <details>
 <summary>Old</summary>
 <ul class="events">
+<li style="list-style-type:'May 2023'">🎉 Two extended abstracts on domain adaptation and explainable AI applied to engineering applications are accepted at ESREL 2023.</li>
+<li style="list-style-type:'Feb 2023'">🎉 Our <a href="http://arxiv.org/abs/2006.08530">work</a> <i>Selecting the Number of Clusters K with a Stability Trade-off: an Internal Validation Criterion</i>, a collaboration with Alex Mourer during our PhDs, was accepted at the PAKDD 2023 conference.</li>
 <li style="list-style-type:'Sep 2022'">➡️ I have joined Olga Fink's research group <a href="https://www.epfl.ch/labs/imos/">IMOS (Intelligent Maintenance and Operations Systems)</a>!</li>
 <li style="list-style-type:'Dec 2021'">📅 The <a href="https://lipn.github.io/LITSA2021/">second LITSA workshop</a> will take place virtually (again) at ICDM 2021.</li>
 <li style="list-style-type:'Aug 2021'">🎉 We're very glad that the paper <i>Deep embedded self-organizing maps for joint representation learning and topology-preserving clustering</i> has been <a href="https://link.springer.com/article/10.1007/s00521-021-06331-w">published</a> in Neural Computing and Applications!</li>